MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-update-nc-server-certificate.md

 ## Update the server certificate

-1. If the certificate is self-singed, do the following:
+1. If the certificate is self-signed, do the following:

   - Certificate with private key - Export the certificate and import it on  all the NC nodes' **My** store.
   - Certificate without a private key - Export the certificate and import it on all the NC nodes' **Root** store.